Adult Educational Services

 Community Service opportunities are available in two ways: as a member on the Teen Board or as a Volunteen.
 For more information contact the Teen Alley at 909.395.2225 or at Colony High Branch Library at 909.395.2014.

-Youth Services provides a wide range of programs and services for children and young adults.
+At both Colony High Branch and Ovitt Family Community Libraries, Youth Services provides a wide range of programs and services for children and young adults.
 Storytimes for toddlers, preschoolers, and grade school children are held on a regular basis throughout the year, with special storytelling events for the entire family available periodically.
 Summer and other special reading programs provide reading incentives for children and young adults.
 Other special programs are offered on a monthly basis.
 Our large collection contains both fiction and nonfiction for children through the eighth grade, while our Parent's Shelf provides material for adults on various aspects of child development and parenting.